JohnnyJayJay/JohnnyJayJay.github.io/content/md/posts/pie-a-la-mode.md

-{:title "Software Transactional Memory: Clojure vs. Haskell" :description "\"To have your cake and eat it too\" is really just a literary race condition" :date "2023-11-28"
+{:title "Software Transactional Memory: Clojure vs. Haskell", :description
+ "\"To have your cake and eat it too\" is really just a literary race condition", :date "2023-11-28",
- :layout :post
+ :layout :post,
- :tags ["clojure" "haskell" "concurrency"]
+ :tags ["clojure" "haskell" "concurrency"],
- :toc true}
+ :toc true,
+ :comments
+ {:instance "chaos.social", :author "johnny", :id "111489016722517856"}}

 A few days ago, I saw a [post](https://toot.cat/@plexus/111447816873237415) from Arne Brasseur sharing a concurrency problem and asking people how to solve it in Clojure (given an erroneous solution as the basis).